tabKey

 }

-Tip: add your admin origin to the allow-list.
-To target intranet/localhost, enable the popup flags and keep hosts in the allow-list (double barrier).
+Tip: add your admin origin + target hosts in the allow-list.
+For intranet/localhost, enable the popup flags and keep hosts in the allow-list.

 Use Cases